DesignSafe-CI/training-OpenSees-on-DesignSafe/Docs_MD/tapis_OpenSeesApps.md

 This transparency lets you see exactly how your parameters translate into SLURM submissions, and how file staging is performed.
 Studying this repo is an excellent way to learn exactly how your inputs turn into HPC jobs, which helps when you want to move to more advanced workflows (like building your own SLURM scripts or automating with Tapis).

+## Summary

+This workflow allows you to:

+* Programmatically submit OpenSeesMP jobs from Python
+* Automate batch simulations or parametric sweeps
+* Integrate with Jupyter Notebooks or external orchestration scripts